 KNOW YOUR CATECHISM!
 Sin is present in human history – and that includes today; any attempt to ignore it or joke about that dark reality is both futile and deadly (see CCC #386).
 God’s grace is freely given to us to overcome all evil, and also to enable us to collaborate in the salvation of others and in the growth of the Body of Christ, the Church (CCC #2003).

 My Sheep Hear My Voice

-Paul and Barnabas experienced both success and failure at antioch.
+Paul and Barnabas experienced both success and failure at Antioch.
 Many Jews accepted their message, but the synagogue officials rejected them.
 The apostles turned to the pagans who responded with faith in great numbers.
 This puzzled the early Church; this wasn't the way it was supposed to be, was it?
 We find another strange reversal of expectations in the Book of Revelation.
 Of all domestic animals sheep seem to be most in need of human guidance and protection; they need a shepherd to survive.
 Yet here we have a lamb, the weakest and most helpless of sheep, becoming the shepherd!
-It does not seem likely to install confidence in the future of that flock.
-But Jesus tells us that he, the Lamb who was slain, is the shepherd. and his sheep, those who hear his voice, like those who listened to Paul and Barnabas, will not perish.
+That does not seem likely to install confidence in the future of the flock.
+But Jesus tells us that he, the Lamb who was slain, is the shepherd and his sheep, the ones who hear his voice, are like those who listened to Paul and Barnabas.
+They will not perish.
 This shepherd will feed and water them and wipe every tear from their eye.

 Lord, open my ears to hear the voice of the Shepherd; strengthen my will to follow him.
 Guide my steps to join him in your eternal presence.